10 Essential Strategies for The Ultimate Guide to Pre-Workout Nutrition: Fueling Strategies for Peak Athletic Performance

 Tailoring Your Pre-Workout Nutrition to Your Fitness Goals

-3. Endurance Performance: For long-duration activities like marathon running or cycling, carbohydrate loading in the days leading up to your event can be beneficial.
+3. Endurance Performance: For long-duration activities like marathon running or cycling, carbohydrate loading in the days leading up to your event can prove beneficial.
 In the hours before your workout, focus on easily digestible carbohydrates to top off your glycogen stores.
-A bowl of oatmeal with sliced banana and honey, or a bagel with peanut butter and jam, can provide the energy you need for sustained performance.
+A bowl of oatmeal with sliced banana and honey, or a bagel with peanut butter and jam, can supply the energy you need for sustained performance.

 The Importance of Post-Workout Nutrition